oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

-# Adding an Edit Page and a Details Page
+# Add an Edit Page and a Details Page

 ## Introduction